-Hydromulching is a vegetation process that involves spraying a slurry of water, seed, fertiliser, cellulosic mulch, tracking dye and a binder/tackifier on damaged and depleted soils to provide fast, economical and efficient revegetation.
-Sprayed from a specially designed hydroseeding truck referred to as a hydroseeder, the truck keeps the mixture agitated during application, ensuring even […]
+What is Hydromulching?
+Hydromulching is a vegetation process that involves spraying a slurry of water, seed, fertiliser, cellulosic mulch, tracking dye, and a binder/tackifier on damaged and depleted soils to provide fast, economical and efficient revegetation.
+The mixture sprayed from a specially designed hydroseeding truck is kept agitated during the application, ensuring even coverage.
+The cannon sometimes […]

 Effective erosion control is crucial to protecting the value and productivity of your land.

-Without effective erosion control, the soil is naturally exposed to the physical forces of water runoff.
+Without effective erosion control, the soil becomes naturally exposed to the physical forces of water run-off.
 This water strips the valuable topsoil of nutrients and can potentially clog up local waterways, causing algal bloom and widespread ecosystem disruption.